eddytruyen/container_allocation_for_mta/README.md

 The aim of the experiment is to demonstrate the third container allocation strategy in Kubernetes: Separate Namespace / SLA class.

 # Experimental setup
-We have setup a Kubernetes cluster with 6 worker nodes using the docker-multinode project: https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode
+We have setup a Kubernetes cluster with 6 worker nodes using the docker-multinode project: https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode.
+Kubernetes version 1.3.4 has been used.

-This cluster has been installed on Ubuntu 14.04 virtual machines that run in an Openstack private cloud with the following properties:
+This cluster has been installed on Ubuntu 14.04 virtual machines that ru.4n in an Openstack private cloud with the following properties:
 * Openstack version Kilo installed on 9 droplets (each with 16 cpu-cores).
 There is no VM pinning.
 Other users are running workloads on the Openstack cloud
 * Each Ubuntu VM is configured of flavor c2m2 (2 virtual cpu and 2 GB of ram)